sketchplugins/plugin-directory/README.md

 - [Create New Styles](https://github.com/franklymrshankly/Create-New-Styles), by Jonathan Tran: A Sketch plugin to create multiple layer styles or text styles
 - [Crowdin for Sketch](https://github.com/crowdin/sketch-crowdin), by Crowdin: Localize the UI before programming starts.
 Translate and preview any design with ease
 - [css to Shadow Style](https://github.com/oliverpitsch/CSS-Shadow-to-Sketch-Style-Plugin), by Oliver Pitsch: CSS box-shadow to Layer Style Converter
+- [Csv Mail Merge](https://github.com/jdwolk/sketch-csv-mailmerge), by JD Wolk: A lightweight Sketch plugin for importing data from .csv files using "{}" text sections.
 - [Custom Zoom](https://github.com/alexkaessner/custom-zoom-sketch), by Alexander Käßner: Zoom your document to a custom zoom level.
 - [Dad Jokes](https://github.com/domhabersack/sketch-dadjokes), by Dom Habersack: Replace your text with dad jokes.
 - [Dapollo](https://dapollo.alipay.com/), by Alipay Design: Design and Development Platform(一站式设计开发工作台)